The best dogs for children & the whole family

 Case study: How I found my perfect family dog

-Phil Jones is a Business Analysts at ManyPets and has a Zuchon.
+Phil Jones is a Business analyst at ManyPets and has a Zuchon.
 Here’s how he and his wife decided this was the perfect cross-breed for their family.

 "We wanted to have a dog for the kids to grow up around.
-We felt it would benefit the kids’ mental well-being having a non-judgemental family member to cuddle, talk to and stroke and also physically growing up with a routine of getting out for walks.
+We felt it would benefit the kids’ mental well-being to have a non-judgemental family member to cuddle, talk to and stroke and also physically grow up with a routine of getting out for walks.

 "We had a rough idea that we didn't want anything too small or too large.
 A dog that didn't slobber over everything and most importantly, a dog that was hypoallergenic as my wife and I have allergies.